peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper and PODOptions parameters parameters for more information.

  <b>Parameters:</b>

  * <i>t</i>: The type, class, or interface that this method's return value will belong to.
-To express a generic type in Java, see the example. <b>Note: </b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
-Whenever possible, this parameter should be either a type specially handled by this method (such as  `int
+To express a generic type in Java, see the example. <b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
+Whenever possible, this parameter should be either a type specially handled by this method (such as  `int`  or  `String`  ) or a plain-old-data type (POCO or POJO type) within the control of the application.
-            `  or  `String
-            `  /// ) or a plain-old-data type (POCO or POJO type) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

  * <i>mapper</i>: This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.